leojang2003/leojang2003.github.io/_posts/2019-10-01-mastercard-interchange-rate.markdown

 Transaction type is criteria that GCMS considers when qualifying transactions for interchange programs.A transaction type Is identified by DE 3 (Processing Code), subfield 1 (Cardholder Transaction Type)

+Transaction type 與 IRD 有關

+Key criteria in interchange processing are the regions in which transactions are issued and acquired.

+區域與 IRD 有關